PatricioFarrell/ChargeTransport.jl/docs/src/examples/Ex101_PIN.md

     # Here, we need to specify which numbers are associated with electron and hole quasi
     # Fermi potential.
 Further, the desired recombination processes can be chosen here.
     # Note that, if you choose a SRH recombination you can further specify a transient SRH
-    # recombination by the method enable_traps! and adjusting the modelType.
+    # recombination by the method enable_trap_carrier! and adjusting the modelType.
 Otherwise, by
     # default we use the stationary model for this type of recombination.
     data.bulkRecombination             = set_bulk_recombination(;iphin = iphin, iphip = iphip,
                                                                  bulk_recomb_Auger = true,